piguyoverthere/Minecraft-Education-Server-Template/README.md

 6. Paste the .js file included into the code editor in js mode.
-7. Test the features [coming soon] read instructions.js
+7. Test the features [coming soon] read instructions.js btw, i know i could have made the js cleaner with functions but il do that later